 Already in the original issue of “L’Internazionalista” (July 1973, p.
 5) we asked ourselves: Do “Invariance” and others perhaps fall from the sky and are they not rather the revealing index of the inevitable gravitation towards the speculative attitude to “interpret the world” by a general guideline that ultimately subordinates action to the objective of the emergence of its optimal conditions?

 These conditions are no longer to be expected.
 For the invariantist authors of the preface these optimal conditions already exist, here they are!
 It is shocking that we traditionalists did not notice it.
-“Thus, in the final phase of capital, which to a certain extent, can be called decadent, capital imitates the society of the future and realizes some of the immediate demands of the proletariat: generalization of the proletarian condition, socialization of production, introduction of economic planning, negation of the individual, domination of nature, etc. In a way, under a mystified form, there is a realization of the domination of the proletariat and of certain measures of the lower stage of socialism” (p.
+“Thus, in the final phase of capital, which to a certain extent, can be called decadent, capital imitates the society of the future and realises some of the immediate demands of the proletariat: generalisation of the proletarian condition, socialisation of production, introduction of economic planning, negation of the individual, domination of nature, etc. In a way, under a mystified form, there is a realisation of the domination of the proletariat and of certain measures of the lower stage of socialism” (p.
 29).
-The cautious “to a certain extent” presents itself more strictly peremptory a few pages before (p.21): “We must specify how capital has in fact entered” – we emphasize this ignorance – “the stage of transition and, in a way, the lower stage of socialism.”
+The cautious “to a certain extent” presents itself more strictly peremptory a few pages before (p.21): “We must specify how capital has in fact entered” – we emphasise this ignorance – “the stage of transition and, in a way, the lower stage of socialism.”

 Unfortunately of this lower socialism, which according to the critique of the Gotha programme presupposes the political domination of the proletariat, we find no trace.
 The fragile logic that sustains that “in the final phase of capital… it imitates the society of the future” (p.
 29) is very revealing.
 This belief believing in a unilateral evolution in stages, in historical stages, is not so dissimilar to the progressive socialist sentiment pre 1914.
 How can a future society be imitated, when, unlike than a lower socialist society, it can also be the result of a catastrophic historical relapse when the proletarians do nothing to save themselves?
 Are we going to look at and study the future blissfully?
 We study the future in the past so as not to lose the compass in the present.
 Let us leave the coterie of those impassioned by communism with a reference to realism, which is valuable at least for us, noted by comrade Marx in the margins of “Statism and Anarchy” of the egregious Bakunin: “As the proletariat still acts, during the period of struggle for the overthrow of the old society, on the basis of that old society, and hence also still moves within political forms which more or less belong to it, it has not yet, during this period of struggle, attained its final constitution, and employs means for its liberation which after this liberation fall aside.
 Mr Bakunin concludes from this that it is better to do nothing at all… just wait for the day of general liquidation — the last judgement.”